Carlos López-Moctezuma is the Head of Open Banking for the BBVA Group. Since February

 An experienced CEO with a track record of delivering strong organic growth and innovation in consecutive roles.

-Strong strategy and marketing background drives me to “an outside in approach” to ensure the customer is at the forefront of considerations.
-I also enjoy challenging the status quo and inspiring my team to continually improve in a competitive environment.
-Our recent banking system conversion was driven by our desire to become a modern, nimble and ultimately successful niche bank.
+Strong strategy and marketing background drives him to “an outside in approach” to ensure the customer is at the forefront of considerations.
+He also enjoys challenging the status quo and inspiring his team to continually improve in a competitive environment.
+Their recent banking system conversion was driven by their desire to become a modern, nimble and ultimately successful niche bank.

-Having worked for a variety of listed banks (e.g. Suncorp / St.George), insurance companies (Suncorp / GIO), building societies and credit unions I gain great satisfaction from leading a member owned organisation with a clear commitment to serving the Defence community.
+Having worked for a variety of listed banks (e.g. Suncorp / St.George), insurance companies (Suncorp / GIO), building societies and credit unions he gains great satisfaction from leading a member owned organisation with a clear commitment to serving the Defence community.

-Outside of my Australian Military Bank role I am a director of Shared Lending Pty Ltd which provides a platform to support the syndication of mortgage loans.
+Outside of his Australian Military Bank role he is a director of Shared Lending Pty Ltd which provides a platform to support the syndication of mortgage loans.

-In addition to financial services.
-I have a passion for agriculture and producing beef cattle.
+In addition to financial services, he has a passion for agriculture and producing beef cattle.
 It’s a cathartic experience.

 Richard is ANZ’s lead on Open Banking Richard has over 20 years’ experience in strategy delivery, digital transformation and program management which spans multiple industries of Finance, IT & Telecommunications.
 He has been with ANZ for 6 years, and prior to this also held a number of executive roles at NAB.
 As part of Banking Services Richard leads on delivering ANZ’s response to Open Banking in Australia, and shaping how ANZ innovates in an open data economy.
 Richard has an undergraduate degree in Business from the University of Portsmouth, and post graduate certificate in Management from Henley Management College.